Lieutenancy of Kent History

 From the outset the Lieutenancy played a vitally-important role in organising the defence of the County.
 When invasion threatened our shores in 1588 it was Lord Cobham’s deputies who reported crucial intelligence to the Government on the progress of the Armada in the Channel.

-The present Lord Lieutenant, The Viscount De L’Isle, is the 29th recorded holder of the office.
+The present Lord-Lieutenant, The Lady Colgrain, is the 30th recorded holder of the office.

 And the Naval Records Society notes that “Sir Thomas Scott of Scot’s Hall, one of the Deputy Lieutenants of Kent, played a prominent role in the mustering of the Kentish militia against the Armada”.